BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/udlrv1.md

 Create a Sprite class.

 Create a Player class that EXTENDS THE SPRITE CLASS.
 The player must have 2 or more states (for example, "standing" and "walking").
 Animate the walking state by alternating 2 or more images.
+One way to do this is to create an image array for the sprite (this.imageArray) and then use this.currentPic to keep track of the array index to display.
 ```
 update(){
   if (this.state == "standing"){